stxrry/stxrry/README.md

-# hello-world
+# stxrry
-hello this is tcjc2017.
+hello this is stxrry.
-hello i am a student who likes coding.
+welcome to my website.